Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO

 \subsection{Forecasts for PBH constraints}

 We use the values given in Tab.~\ref{tab:01} to forecast the expected constraints on the PBH abundance.
 In our numerical analysis, we set a minimum and maximum value for the PBH mass given by $M_{\mathrm{min}} = 10^{-2}\,M_{\odot}$ and $M_{\mathrm{max}} = 3\times 10^{4}\,M_{\odot}$ respectively \cite{Leung_2022}.
-The lower limit, $M_{\mathrm{min}}$, is set by the highest time resolution of LOFAR of roughly $1\mu{\rm s}$.
+The lower limit, $M_{\mathrm{min}}$, is set by the highest time resolution of BINGO and LOFAR of roughly $1\mu{\rm s}$.
 Smaller lens masses lead to a too short time delay.
-The upper limit, $M_{\mathrm{max}}$, is set for convenience.
-For $M_{\mathrm{max}} > 10^{4}\,M_{\odot}$, there are extremely strong constraints on $f_{\rm PBH}$ from CMB spectral distortions \cite{Byrnes:2024vjt,Pritchard:2025yda}.
+The high mass cutoff, $M_{\mathrm{max}}$, is a consequence of the limitation in the sensitivity of the radio telescopes \cite{Leung_2022}, and for our approach it corresponds to $\Delta t_{\mathrm{max}} \sim 0.3\,s$, as the maximum time delay between the lensed images.
+Moreover, for $M_{\mathrm{max}} > 10^{4}\,M_{\odot}$, there are extremely strong constraints on $f_{\rm PBH}$ from CMB spectral distortions \cite{Byrnes:2024vjt,Pritchard:2025yda}.
 We used $90$ and $131$ points for integrating over the mass and the redshift grids, respectively.